Go Back

 Ingredients

-• Winter Squash: Peeled and cubed the heart of the soup
+• Winter squash 3–4 cups, peeled and cubed into 1-inch pieces: Forms the naturally sweet and creamy heart of the soup

 Equipment